Has anyone ever told you that you should use solution selling?

-Never start a conversation with a cheerful, “Hey George!
+When solution selling, never start a conversation with a cheerful, “Hey George!
 What if I could show you a way to transform your organization?”
 It’s painful for anyone to listen to a cheesy, enthusiastic sales approach like that.

 Excitement will always make you come off as low-value in the eyes of a prospect.
 Drop that enthusiasm, and instead just be genuine and real.
 Lower your tonality and be calm.

 Solution Selling Tip #3: Make it about them.